-Kwesi Loney, the 2019 U SPORTS Coach of the Year, entered his seventh season as head coach of the Carleton Ravens men's soccer program in the fall of 2022.
+Kwesi Loney, the 2019 U SPORTS Coach of the Year, spent seven seasons as head coach of the Carleton Ravens men's soccer program.
+In May of 2023 Loney was named the new Director of High Performance Sport for the Department of Recreation and Athletics.

 Most recently, Kwesi led the Ravens to a silver medal performance in the 2021 U SPORTS National Championship hosted at The Ravens' Perch, Keith Harris Stadium at Carleton University.
 Loney's Ravens fought valiantly winning games in penalty kicks and a shootout to advance to the championship game before falling in kicks to the University of Montreal.